mentat-collective/Clerk-Utils/README.md

-# clerk-utils
+# Clerk-Utils

-A small collection of functions and macros that have come in handy while documenting libraries with Nextjournal's [Clerk][clerk-url].
+A collection of functions, macros, guides and templates that have come in handy while documenting libraries with Nextjournal's [Clerk][clerk-url].

 [![Build Status][build-status]][build-status-url]
 [![License][license]][license-url]